uqlibrary/uqlibrary-hours/README.md

 # uqlibrary-hours

 uqlibrary-hours is a simple list view showing opening hours for all libraries at the University of Queensland.

+Full documentation can be found at [GitHub Pages](http://uqlibrary.github.io/uqlibrary-hours).

 ### Getting Started
 Install Node.JS and run the following oneliner in the project directory: